atreyasha/sentiment-argument-mining/src/README.md

 **i.** Firstly, you will be prompted to initialize a pre-commit hook which will keep python dependencies up-to-date in `requirements.txt`.
 This is only necessary if you are further developing this repository.

+**ii.** Secondly, you will be prompted to download and deploy the UNSC corpus files.
+This will download and unzip the corresponding files, but can take quite some time due to large file sizes.

-**ii.** Secondly, you will be prompted to download and deploy the UNSC and US election debate corpus.
-This will download and unzip the corresponding files.
+**iii.** Thirdly, you will be prompted to download and deploy the US election debate corpus.
+This will download and unzip the corresponding files, and should be fairly quick.

 ### 3. Sentiment Analysis